sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 In short, Liu et al break down the MCTS process into two distinct phases (expansion and simulation) which can be parallelized by implementing an adjusted UCB algorithm that tracks the number of rollouts that are active in addition to the number of times each node in the tree has been visited.
 The empirical results of the study demonstrate that this is an effective MCTS parallelization method, with only limited performance setback vs sequential MCTS and a strong showing against previous parallelized MCTS methods.

 ## Conclusion

-MCTS is a powerful algorithom for  that serves as the backbone behind pivotal technologies such as AlphaZero with the potential to be applied in any domause case in requiring efficient tree search or sampling.
+MCTS is a powerful algorithom for that serves as the backbone behind pivotal technologies such as AlphaZero with the potential to be applied in any domain requiring efficient tree search or sampling.
 MCTS in its original form cannot be parallelized as it is inherently sequential; current iterations rely on statistics aggregated over all previous iterations.
-Although the exact MCTS algorithm cannot be parallelized across mulitple workers, there is a wide body of existing literature presenting schemes for distrbuted schemes that approximate vanilla MCTS and empirically outperform it when controlling for wall-clock time.
-We hope that in reading this report our audience has become familiar with the basic techniques behind distributed MCTS in root, leaf and tree parallelization and have built preliminary understanding of two instantiations of tree parallelized MCTS systems proposed in literature.
+Although the exact MCTS algorithm cannot be parallelized across mulitple workers, there is a wide body of existing literature presenting distrbuted schemes that approximate vanilla MCTS and empirically outperform it when controlling for wall-clock time.
+We hope that in reading this report our audience has become familiar with the basic techniques behind distributed MCTS in root, leaf and tree parallelization.

 Ultimately, no single distibuted MCTS algorithm outperforms all others.
 Distributed MCTS algorithms differ in how often they send messages, the size of messages sent, and the roles of nodes in the system.
 The choice of which distributed MCTS algorithm to use requires informed tradeoffs based on sound knowledge of your network and compute capabilities.
-But, emprirical evidence shows that taking the time to parallelize MCTS is well-worth the effort, as learning speed (as measured by wall clock time) greatly increases in a distrbuted setting.
+But, emprirical evidence shows that taking the time to parallelize MCTS is well-worth the effort, as learning speed (as measured by wall clock time) greatly increases in a distributed setting.